Eureka3301/FE-solver/README.md

 ### input.in - additional file for the day2.py program.
 Consists of data about elements, nodal forces and boundary conditions.

-it works?
-Actually, no correct tests provided.
+It works?
+Actually, no tests provided.

+## Day 3.
+20.10.22
+Weak and strong formulations.
+General scheme of FE method.

+Form functions introduced.
+Solution approximation with form functions was written.
+Matrix of stiffness and forсe vector can be calculated.

+y''+y=1, 0<x<1, y(0)=1, y(1)=0 is solved.